ssorallen/finance/README.md

 The best replacement is ETFs that track associated indices like SPY for the S&P500 and DIA for the Dow Jones Industrial Average (DJIA).

-### Why is there no data for mutual funds?

-The IEX API currently does not provide mutual fund data.
-Please watch [IEX-API Issue #16][4] for updates on when that data might become available.

 ## How to Build

 1. Clone this repository